Documents to download

 2. Register for the exam with the Student Office (optional if the exam is "hors session").
 Pay attention to the deadlines for exam registration!

 3. Obtain a certificate of successful participation from the lecturer (with number of credits, etc…).
-You may propose this template course certificate.
+You may propose this course attendance certificate certificate.

 • You are responsible for keeping a record of all activities that may generate credits.
 An attendance certificate is mandatory for all courses and activities.
 If you are not offered a certificate, you may propose this template.